Charles L. Terry Jr.: Early life and family

 Terry was born at Camden, Delaware, son of Charles Layman Sr. and Elizabeth Maxon Terry.
 He attended Wesley College and the University of Virginia, receiving his law degree from Washington and Lee University.
-At Virginia, Terry was initiated into the Psi Chapter of the Phi Sigma Kappa fraternity.
+At Virginia, Terry was initiated into the Psi chapter of the Phi Sigma Kappa fraternity.
 Terry married Jessica Irby and had one child, Charles III.
 They were members of Christ Episcopal Church in Dover.

 Professional and judicial career

 Terry was admitted to the Delaware Bar in 1924 and practiced in Dover, serving as attorney for the Kent County Levy Court and the Delaware General Assembly.
 In 1936, he was appointed Delaware Secretary of State.
-He then served as associate justice of the Delaware Superior Court from December 7, 1938 until April 29, 1957 and, as President Judge from that date, until July 23, 1962.
+He then served as a judge of the Delaware Superior Court from December 7, 1938, until April 29, 1957, and, as President Judge from that date, until July 23, 1962.
 He was then appointed justice of the Delaware Supreme Court and in May 1963 became its Chief Justice, serving until 1964.

 Henry R. Horsey and William Duffy in their article on the Delaware Courts described Terry's tenure as Judge as follows: "In his twenty-five years on the bench, Judge Terry, or just plain "Charlie" as he preferred to be called, was, through his knowledge of the legislative process and influence with the General Assembly, instrumental in obtaining numerous judicial reforms.
 These included an increase in judicial salaries and significant improvements in the judicial pension system, establishment of full-time Courts of Common Pleas in Kent and Sussex Counties, enduring support for the creation of the present separate Supreme Court of Delaware and extensive improvements and enlargements of the judicial facilities in both the Public Building in Wilmington and the Kent County Courthouse.